 You are very inspired to escape from your dull and restless life through pursuing your passion or whatever it is that keeps you alive.

-You’re beginning to understand that your most painful heartbreaks and saddest days don’t define your romantic life, and that there’s someone out there just waiting for someone like you.
+You’re beginning to understand that your most painful heartbreaks and saddest days don’t define your romantic life and that there’s someone out there just waiting for someone like you.
+There is no such thing as perfect love, and fairytale romances only exist in fiction.

 Having the Four of Cups Card in Reverse position could mean that you’re feeling an immense sense of regret.
 You’re probably thinking about the glory days and how your failed business venture could have thrived back then, or about not being able to take your dream job despite all the years of hard work.